 - January through May

-- Offer letters and security clearance paperwork sent end of October and due back by mid-November.
+- Offer letters and security clearance paperwork sent early October and due back by mid-October

 Summer Semester Interns*